Pietro222222/tif_editor/readme.md

 # keys

 ## Arrow keys
-arrow keys are used to move the cursor position without painting the are
+arrow keys are used to move the cursor position without painting the area

 ## space
 space paints the are with the select pixel